Beaconstac/Android-SDK/README.md

 ### Prerequisites

 1. Please extract your developer token from the Beaconstac dashboard under "My Account".
 2. Internet access is required to initialize the SDK.
 3. Bluetooth enabled for scanning beacons.

 ## Usage

 ### Use our one line integration

 __Note:__ If this is used, the Beaconstac SDK will automatically start scanning for beacons and trigger notifications based on rules defined on Beaconstac dashboard.
-You can also explicitly start or stop beacon scanning by calling `Beaconstac.getInstance().startScanningBeacons()` and `Beaconstac.getInstance().stopScanningBeacons()` respectively.
+You can also explicitly start or stop beacon scanning by calling `Beaconstac.getInstance(getApplicationContext()).startScanningBeacons()` and `Beaconstac.getInstance(getApplicationContext()).stopScanningBeacons()` respectively.
 Please refer [advanced](#3-start-scan) for more info.

+__For using the SDK while the app is in the background or terminated state, please refer [Handling background scanning and delivering notifications](#handling-background-scanning-and-delivering-notifications).__

 ```java
 Beaconstac.initialize(getApplicationContext(), MY_DEVELOPER_TOKEN, new MSErrorListener() {